 There are two main components to most medical malpractice cases: determining who was at fault and then proving that fault legally.

-Second, once potential defendants were identified, their liability must be established under medical malpractice legal theories.
+Second, once potential defendants are identified, their liability must be established under medical malpractice legal theories.
 Most medical malpractice cases contend that a medical professional was negligent in treating a patient.
-To prove negligence, you must demonstrate that the defendant’s conduct fell beneath the standard of care expected in the medical field, which means medical experts qualified in the same field of medicine as the defendant will have to provide testimonies explaining the standard of care expected within that profession.
+To prove negligence, you must demonstrate that the defendant's conduct fell beneath the standard of care expected in the medical field, which means medical experts qualified in the same field of medicine as the defendant will have to provide testimonies explaining the standard of care expected within that profession.
 In addition to providing an expert testimony, the plaintiff must also demonstrate that the defendant failed to meet this level of care.
 An attorney will guide you in finding qualified experts who can help with your claim.

-Third, settlements and verdicts aren’t calculated out of thin air; an attorney can help you to determine whether you are eligible for damages, and if so, the amount of compensation to which you are entitled.
+Third, settlements and verdicts aren't calculated out of thin air; an attorney can help you determine whether you are eligible for damages, and if so, the amount of compensation to which you are entitled.